Farnham: The Civil War

 In 1647, having escaped from custody at Hampton Court, the King rode through Farnham at dawn on 12 November with a small party of loyal officers, en route to the Isle of Wight, where he sought sanctuary under the protection of Colonel Robert Hammond, a Parliamentarian officer but with Royalist sympathies.
 The following March, Oliver Cromwell stayed at Farnham for discussions concerning the marriage of his daughter to a Hampshire gentleman, although some historians have speculated that this was cover for secret negotiations with the King.

 Following the rebellion during the summer of 1648 the keep was partially dismantled at the orders of Cromwell, to make further occupation by garrison indefensible.
 In late November that year Hammond was summoned to Farnham, where he was arrested and the King was removed under military escort to the mainland.
 On 20 December the King and his escort entered Farnham, where groups of men, women and children gathered at the roadside to welcome him and touch his hand.
 That night the King lodged at Culver Hall (now Vernon House) in West Street before the party continued to London for Charles's trial and execution in January 1649.
 The King gave his night cap to Henry Vernon, owner of Culver Hall, "as a token of Royal favour".
 Records show that the following period of interregnum until restoration of the monarchy in 1660 was a time of prosperity and growth for Farnham.
 In 1660 the bishops of Winchester were restored to the adjoining Bishops Palace, which remained their residence until 1927.
 From 1927 until 1955 it was a residence of the bishops of the newly created diocese of Guildford.
 The castle is currently owned by English Heritage.

-Post-restoration
+Post-Restoration

 Farnham became a successful market town; the author Daniel Defoe wrote that Farnham had the greatest corn-market after London, and describes 1,100 fully laden wagons delivering wheat to the town on market day.
 During the 17th century, other new industries evolved: greenware pottery (a pottery, dating from 1873, still exists on the outskirts of the town), wool and cloth, the processing of wheat into flour, and eventually hops, a key ingredient of beer.

-The Anglican divine, Augustus Montague Toplady, composer of the hymn Rock of Ages (1763, at Blagston) was born in Farnham in 1740 – a plaque now marks the building on West Street where he was born.
+The Anglican divine, Augustus Montague Toplady, author of the hymn Rock of Ages (1763, at Blagston) was born in Farnham in 1740 – a plaque now marks the building on West Street where he was born.